Chakri45446/devTinder/homework.md

 - Difference between JS and JSON
 - Add the express.json middleware to your app
 - Make your signup API dynamic to receive data from the end user(postman)
+- User.findOne() with duplicate email ids , which objects returned
+- API - Get user by email
+- API - Feed API - GET /feed - get all the users from the database